rust-lang/rfcs/text/0000-parse-generics-and-where.md

   - `tnames`: necessary where you wish to constrain type parameters, such as for mechanically derived trait implementations.

-* *Why in that order?* - it roughly matches the order in which they appear: you introduce generic parameters first, then you use them.  `ltimes` and `tnames` are in the same order that they must appear in generic parameter lists.
-This order also roughly matches the frequency of *use*, allowing less frequently used fields to be consumed as `$($other:tt)*`, if convenient.
+* *Why specify fields?* - This has a few benefits:

+  1. It means users cannot be confused about the order of the outputs: they are in whatever order the user specified.

+  2. If they forget and misspell the name of a field, the macro can emit an actual error, as opposed to a `macro_rules!` matching failure (which can often refer to an unrelated token).

+  3. It allows fields not important to the task at hand to be omitted, saving matching effort.

+  4. It allows new fields to be introduced in a backward-compatible manner.

+  5. Allowing non-existent fields to be denoted with `?` affords forward compatibility.

+  6. The `{ .. }` shorthand provides a compromise between robustness against future changes and convenience.

 * *Why comma terminators, rather than comma separators?* - These are easier for `macro_rules!` to parse, particularly for recursive rules.